MrSpaar/markdown_spa/doc/pages/extensions.md

 order: 4
 name: Extensions
-description: Documentation on Markdown-SPA's extension system
+description: Documentation on markdown_spa's extension system

-Markdown-SPA has a simple extension system that allows you to add custom functionality to your site.
+`markdown_spa` has a simple extension system that allows you to add custom functionality to your site.
 To install an extension, simply run the following command:
 ```bash
 markdown_spa install <extension-name> <git_repo_url>
 ```

 This will install the extension globally for your user.
-Markdown-SPA will automatically load all extensions in the `config.ini` file:
+`markdown_spa` will automatically load all extensions in the `config.ini` file:
 ```ini
 [extension-name]
 extension_option = value